Systematic biases in parameter estimation on LISA binaries. II. The effect of excluding higher harmonics for spin-aligned, high-mass binaries: Ordering of subdominant modes

-In this section, we study in detail the ordering of sub-dominant modes by SNR for MBHBs with total masses in the range $10^5-10^8\,M_\odot$.
+In this section, we study in detail the ordering of subdominant modes by SNR for MBHBs with total masses in the range $10^5-10^8\,M_\odot$.
 In Sec.~\ref{sec:degenerate_sky_pos}, we will examine interesting differences in the analyses of MBHBs with total masses $\sim\!10^5\,M_\odot$ vs. $\sim\!10^8\,M_\odot$.
 Although in Fig.~\ref{fig:SNR_vs_M} we observe that the total SNR of these two classes of signals is comparable, there are significant differences due to the differing length of the signal, and due to the fact that the (2,\,2) mode becomes less dominant with respect to higher-order modes as the total mass increases.

-In Fig.~2 of~\citetalias{Yi:2025pxe}, the ordering of sub-dominant modes by SNR contribution was shown for MBHBs in the total mass range $3\times10^5<M/M_\odot<10^6$.
+In Fig.~2 of~\citetalias{Yi:2025pxe}, the ordering of subdominant modes by SNR contribution was shown for MBHBs in the total mass range $3\times10^5<M/M_\odot<10^6$.
 While the ordering was found to depend considerably on the mass ratio and inclination angle, the (2,\,2) mode is always dominant in this regime.
-As we increase to even higher-mass MBHBs, such that the frequencies of the signals are pushed towards the lower end of LISA's sensitivity, we find that this is no longer necessarily the case.
-Moreover, allowing for nonzero progenitor spin also has a considerable effect on which harmonics contribute the most SNR in a given region of parameter space.
+As we increase to even higher-mass MBHBs, we find that this is no longer necessarily the case.
+This is due to the fact that higher modes (particularly those with $m>2$) peak at higher frequencies compared to the $(2,2)$.
+As we consider more massive systems, which merge at lower frequencies, we can find ourselves in a regime in which the peak of the $(2,2)$ mode is near or below the lower end of LISA's sensitivity, while the peaks of higher modes (particularly the $(3,3)$ and $(4,4)$) remain in band.
+This frequency effect largely drives the hierarchy for $M \gtrsim 10^7\,M_\odot$.
+We also find in this section that allowing for nonzero progenitor spin also has a considerable effect on which modes contribute the most SNR in a given region of parameter space.